dabrady/site/src/pages/posts/var_let_const.md

   var firstBox;
   {
+    // ERROR:
     // This is probably a refactoring mistake.
+    //
     // We think we're assigning to the `firstBox` in our parent scope,
+    // but our `let` binding below shadows our parent's, and so we're
-    // but we're actually trying to assign to the `firstBox` we declared
+    // actually trying to assign to the `firstBox` we declared in
-    // in _this_ scope, and we can't do that yet. firstBox = stuff[0]; // USEFUL ERROR
+    // _this_ scope, and we can't do that yet. firstBox = stuff[0];

     let firstBox;
     console.debug(firstBox);